<Home/Articles/Where to find the best beaches in Cuba

 Cayo Jutias

-At the tip of a finger of land that curls into the sea on Cuba’s West coast, Cayo Jutias is a brilliant side trip if you are visiting Vinales.
-It is popular with locals as well as intrepid tourists and although there are no overnight options it has some good places to try some local food and a mojito or two.
-This is a beach with a wild side, with mangroves and forests stretching right to the shore in some areas and some deserted stretches if you walk a little way along.
-The sunsets here are fabulous and worth staying later for.
+At the tip of a finger of land that curls into the sea on Cuba’s West coast lies Cayo Jutias – a brilliant side trip if you are visiting the resplendent Vinales Valley.
+It is popular with locals as well as intrepid tourists, and although there are no overnight options it has some good places to try some local food and a mojito or two.
+This is a beach with a wild side, with mangroves and forests stretching right to the shore in some areas and a few deserted strips of land if you walk a little way along.

 Cayo Jutias, Cuba